Complete poker terminology: all poker terms

 LAG (Loose-aggressive) – it is a loose-aggressive playing style.
 LAGs are the players who play in this style.

-Layout – it is a table skin (design) in the online-poker.
+Layout – it is a table skin (design) in online poker.

 Lead – it is the first bet on the flop in a non-raised pot.

 Leak – it is a player’s weak spot.
 The leaks mean the frequently occurring player’s mistakes.
-It is important to search the leak not only in the opponent’s play but also in your personal play.
+It is important to search for leaks not only in the opponent’s play but also in your personal behaviour.

 Limp – it is a call of a big blind on the preflop.

-Limper – this word derived from the limp poker term and it means a player who makes the limp.
+Limper – this word is derived from the poker term "limp", meaning a player who makes the limp.

 Lojack – position after UTG and before hijack.